tedneward/Azgaarnoth/Creatures/Basilisk.md

 ## Basilisk
 Travelers sometimes find objects that look like pieces of remarkably lifelike stone carvings of wildlife.
 Missing parts appear to have been bitten off.
 Seasoned explorers regard such relics as warnings, knowing that the basilisk that created them is likely to be nearby.

-“No one carves statues of frightened warriors.
-If you see one, keep your eyes closed and your ears open.”

-— X the Mystic’s 4th rule of Dungeon Survival

 ***Adaptable Predators.*** Basilisks thrive in arid, temperate, or tropical climates.
 They lair in caves or other sheltered sites.
 Most often, basilisks are encountered underground.

 A basilisk born and raised in captivity can be domesticated and trained.
 Such a trained basilisk knows how to avoid meeting the eyes of those its master wishes to protect from its gaze, but it makes a daunting guardian beast.
 Because of this use, basilisk eggs are highly prized.